trepaolini/photo-gallery/README.md

 ## Technologies

 I used HTML, CSS, and React to create this application.
 I also utilized the Reactstrap and FontAwesome libraries.

+## In The Future

+I had very limited time to create this app and I would like to update some of its features in the future.
+Here are the main things I would improve upon"

+1. Currently, the application does not support screen reader functionality.
+With more time, I would like to make it 100% WCAG compliant by adding accessibility functionality and features through ARIA.

+2. I would like to implement unit tests to confirm that currently works would continue to work as I iterate on this application.

+3. I would like to make it possible for the user to change the dimensions of the photos in the gallery.
+The Lorem Picsum API makes it easy to do so, but I did not have enough time to make sure that the layout and style of the app could respond when a user changes photo size.